code-heroes-pty-ltd/CodeHeroes.CodeAnalysis.Style/README.md

 ## Using Directives within Namespace (`CH0002`)

-Flags any using directives that are outside a namespace declaration.
+Flags any using directives that are outside a namespace declaration, assuming a namespace declaration exists in that file.
 Includes an automated fix to move the using directive inside the topmost namespace declaration.

 ## Using Directives Sort Order (`CH0003`)